-The Company's main method of matching assets and liabilities is through matching and hedging.
+The Company's main method of managing asset-liability mismatches is through matching and hedging.
 If possible and cost effective, the Company does so by matching assets to liability cash flows.
-The Company does not use derivative financial instruments for asset and liability matching.
+The Company does not use derivatives to manage market risks arising from the allocation and other features of assets and liabilities.